will-lancer/will-lancer.github.io/README.md

 as I'm taking QFT 1 under [Alexander Zamolodchikov](https://en.wikipedia.org/wiki/Alexander_Zamolodchikov) this spring semester.
 I'm also doing a lot of electrodynamics (Jackson my love), as I'm taking graduate classical electrodynamics as well.
-Research-wise, I'm apart of the ATLAS group at SBU, under the direction of professor [Hannah Arnold](https://www.linkedin.com/in/hannah-arnold-71406a26/).
+Research-wise, I'm a part of the ATLAS group at SBU, under the direction of professor [Hannah Arnold](https://www.linkedin.com/in/hannah-arnold-71406a26/).
 We study ways to improve the efficiency of c-tagging algorithms.